 Q: Why should someone see you in concert?
-A: In addition to hearing some of the greatest tunes of the past 50 years, you’ll get to see the lovely ladies in the band’s fan club.
+A: Because we take schoolhouse rock to a whole new level, busting out some of the greatest rock, pop and Motown tunes of the past 50 years.
 And there will be no homework.

 Ten years later, band of local teachers still ready to rock

 The Lords of Literature are celebrating a decade of surprising students with their rock-and-roll prowess.